 Laura Mullins is an Assistant Professor in the Department of Applied Disability Studies.
 Dr. Mullins received her Doctor of Philosophy in Human Development from the University of Guelph and a Master of Arts in Applied Disability Studies from Brock University.
-She specialized in disability studies, Applied Behaviour Analysis, Trauma-Informed approaches, systemic and organizational change, evidence-based practice and knowledge translation.
-She is a Board-Certified Behaviour Analyst with over 15 years of direct, clinical and research experience in the developmental service sector focusing on children’s mental health and adults with intellectual and developmental disabilities.
+She specialized in critical disability studies, applied behaviour analysis, trauma-Informed approaches, systemic and organizational change, and knowledge mobilization.
+She is a Board-Certified Behaviour Analyst with over 20 years of experience within the developmental service sector focusing on adults labelled with intellectual and developmental disabilities.

-In appreciation of the need for critical and transformative research within disabilities studies, her research predominately represents Community-Engaged Scholarship with services that support persons with disabilities as well as Participatory Action Research with persons with disabilities.
+In appreciation of the need for transformative research within disability studies, her research predominately represents participatory action research with disabled people and community-engaged research and scholarship with services that support persons with disabilities.
 She is a mixed-methods researcher who chooses research methods in response to the specific research question.
-She has conducted an assortment of Community Engaged Scholarship projects alongside community living associations and children’s mental health agencies.

 - Addressing individual, organizational and systemic barriers that impede quality of life

 - Improving well-being, mental health and organizational culture among Direct Support Professionals